-Top 5 2nd Quarter Trades of GA - GuruFocus.com
+Top 5 2nd Quarter Trades of Ga - GuruFocus.com

 Castlight Health Inc

-The guru sold out of their 4,087,486-share investment in NYSE:CSLT.
-Previously, the stock had a 0.94% weight in the equity portfolio.
+The guru sold out of their 2,958,279-share investment in NYSE:CSLT.
+Previously, the stock had a 1.81% weight in the equity portfolio.
 Shares traded for an average price of $2.01 during the quarter.

 On 08/01/2022, Castlight Health Inc traded for a price of $2.05 per share and a market cap of $335.49Mil.
 The stock has returned 12.02% over the past year.